-- (a) Please note this list does not include former EEA Branches now authorised as Third Country Branches in the UK.
+- (a) Please note this list does not include former EEA authorised firms (including former EEA Branches now authorised as Third Country Branches in the UK).

-- (b) This figure is made up of 26 new UK deposit-takers, 24 overseas branches/subsidiaries deposit-takers, and 4 banks authorised for ring-fencing purposes (not included in this table).
+- (b) This figure is made up of 30 new UK deposit-takers, 20 overseas branches/subsidiaries, and 4 banks authorised for ring-fencing purposes (not included in this table).

 - (c) This firm is no longer authorised.

 - (d) In January 2018, Tandem Money Limited acquired the entity previously named Harrods Bank Limited (‘HBL’) and changed HBL’s name to ‘Tandem Bank Limited’.
 The entity now known as Tandem Bank Limited has therefore been authorised since prior to 2010.
 However we include reference to Tandem Bank Limited in the list above because Tandem Money Limited was granted authorisation as a start-up bank in 2015.
 Tandem Money Limited no longer holds a deposit-taking permission.